ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 Once per team turn, a player on the active team may perform a Pass action in order to pass the ball to another square.
 This target square may be occupied by a Standing, Prone or Stunned player (from either team) or it may be unoccupied.

-A Pass action can be further definedd as being a 'Quick pass', a 'Short pass', a 'Long pass' or a 'Long bomb', based on the range as described opposite.
+A Pass action can be further defined as being a 'Quick pass', a 'Short pass', a 'Long pass' or a 'Long bomb', based on the range as described opposite.

 The player may move before performing the action following all of the normal movement rules, but once the pass has been resolved they may not move further and their activation comes to an end.
 The player performing the action does not need to be in possession of the ball when activated, they may pick the ball up as they move (see page 46):